obiwanjacobi/Zsharp/docs/dotnet.md

 Interfaces (querying, calling and implementing)

 Interface methods are translated to self-bound template interface functions sharing the name of the .NET interface.

+### Generics

+Using .NET generics uses the same syntax as Z# templates.
+This may cause confusion an we may want to change the syntax for generics or templates.
+Perhaps use a `#` in template syntax to indicate the compile-time nature of that mechanism?

 ### Delegates and Events